Bentall procedure

 The Bentall procedure is a type of cardiac surgery involving composite graft replacement of the aortic valve, aortic root, and ascending aorta, with re-implantation of the coronary arteries into the graft.
 This operation is used to treat combined disease of the aortic valve and ascending aorta, including lesions associated with Marfan syndrome.
 The Bentall procedure was first described in 1968 by Hugh Bentall and Antony De Bono.
 It is considered a standard for individuals who require aortic root replacement, and the vast majority of individuals who undergo the surgery receive mechanical valves.

+History

+Since its inception, the Bentall procedure has been considered a gold standard of aortic valve replacement.